tt-isv-org/scc/tutorial/index.md

     * See how a deployment fails when requesting permissions that have not been assigned
 1. [Create and assign a security context constraint](#create-and-assign-a-security-context-constraint)
     * Create an SCC to allow your deployment's security contexts
-    * Create a new service account for your deployment
+    * Create a cluster role that can use the SCC
-    * Use role-based access control (RBAC) to assign the SCC to the role
+    * Assign the role to a service account
 1. [Create the deployment again with the security contexts](#create-the-deployment-again-with-the-security-contexts)
     * Now the deployment can be validated with an SCC
     * Examine the resulting security contexts and selected SCC